Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking

-Lastly, the phase noise characteristics, long-term frequency drifts, and wideband tunability of the carrier wave oscillator should also be considered for optimum ESB locking (see Appendix~\ref{sec:carrierwave}).
-Phase noise on the carrier wave oscillator limits the ultimate locked laser linewidth.
-Drifts in the carrier wave frequency translate to drifts in the locked laser frequency.
-Unfavorable transient behavior of the carrier wave frequency during a frequency sweep/jump can break the ESB lock and limit the tunable range for the locked laser frequency.
+Finally, the carrier wave oscillator must be chosen with appropriate phase noise performance, long-term stability, and wideband tunability.
+Phase noise on the carrier wave oscillator limits the ultimate stabilized laser linewidth and carrier-frequency drift maps directly onto drift of the locked laser frequency.
+In addition, unfavorable transients during the tuning of the carrier wave oscillator frequency can break the ESB lock and thereby limit the practical tuning range.
+See Appendix~\ref{sec:carrierwave} for more details on the carrier-wave oscillator.